 (1) Except as provided in subregulation (2), the road work must not be carried out at a time when the fire danger forecast for the road site is “catastrophic”.

-(2) The road work may be carried out at a time when the fire danger forecast for the road site is “catastrophic” if the road work is carried out as part of urgent works on infrastructure used in the provision of an essential service.
+(2) The road work may be carried out at a time when the fire danger forecast for the road site is “catastrophic” if the road work is carried out as part of urgent works in relation to the provision or restoration of an essential service.

 [Regulation 24ZA inserted: Gazette 5 Nov 2019 p.
-3891.]
+3891; amended: SL 2021/10 r.
+14.]

 24ZB.
 Notice of road work